-If you need care support, ask your local council's social work department for an assessment of your care needs.
+You can ask your local council's social work department for an assessment of your care needs if you think you need care support.

 If you disagree with the amount you're asked to pay, you can ask for a review.